 Check the brake fluid level has not fallen appreciably, indicating a leak in the brake hydraulic system.
-If the fluid level is incorrect, the source of the leak must be corrected immediately by a competent technician before the vehicle is operated further.
+If the fluid level is incorrect, the source of the leak must be corrected immediately by an authorized LTI Vehicles Dealer before the vehicle is operated further.

-If the fluid level is correct, check to ensure vacuum power assistance is available.
+If the fluid level is correct, check to ensure vacuum power assistance is available .
 Low vacuum power assistance may be identified by heavy brake pedal pressure.
-This condition should be rectified by an authorised Dealer.
+This condition should be rectified by an authorised LTI Vehicles Dealer.